saberworks/vbulletin-archive/README.md

 `/vb3/forumdisplay.php?8-Discussion-Forum` and somehow override the `?`
 indicating that the rest is a query string?)

+The nginx rules are output to `<html_dir>/nginx_redirects.conf`.
+You will have to integrate this file into your nginx config, probably with an `include` statement.

 # Dockerfile

 There's now a dockerfile that's useful for serving the archive using nginx.